A Day in Helsinki, Finland

 Buddha Bar | Annankatu 6, 00120 Helsinki, Finland

-I stumbled upon an Asian Fusion Restaurant called Buddha Bar around lunch time that served Thai Noodle Boat (€12).
-I ordered from the menu listed on the wall and grabbed an open seat.
+My hands and my nose were freezing.
+I wanted something warm to fill me up.
+I came across an Asian Fusion Restaurant called Buddha Bar around lunch time that served Thai Noodle Boat (€12).
+I came in, ordered from the menu listed on the wall and grabbed an open seat.
 The water and utensils were self served and the meal was delivered quickly.
+I found the tomato topping to be quite peculiar.
 The food didn’t hit my standard but it kept me warm for a few minutes.

 Eerikin Pippuri Kabob | Forum, Mannerheimintie 18-20, 00100 Helsinki, Finland